| [ << ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 vectors.
 With the operator, the number of elements is determined from

-the specified spacing; with the linspace function, the spacing is
+the specified spacing; with the linspace

 determined from the number of elements specified.
 Also notice that the

-last element of the vector returned by linspace is equal to
+last element of the vector returned by linspace

 b, which is not necessarily the case with the `:' operator.

-See also logspace.
+See also logspace

-logspace function generates a vector of n elements,
+function generates a vector of n elements,

 spaced logarithmically between a and b.
 All three arguments must